kjepo/M-Forth/README.md

 "handling" the word depends on the word being a primitive (written in assembler) or not (consisting of links to other words).

+# Things to do (unsorted)

+- The word size should really be a variable so that the code isn't littered with magic numbers like <tt>8</tt> or <tt>7</tt>, or even <tt>~7</tt>.
+In Jones Forth, the corresponding word size is <tt>4</tt> BTW.
+- Another "constant" is the alignment which is 8, i.e., every machine code subroutine needs to be aligned to the nearest multiple of 8.
+- Yet another constant is the size of stack elements: the ARM hardware requires that the stack pointer is 16-byte aligned.
+We're actually wasting 8 bytes every time we <tt>PUSH</tt> to the data- or return stack.